awaybreaktoday/docker-comfyui-amd/docs/github-secrets.md

 # GitHub Secrets Configuration Guide

+⚠️ **NOTE**: GitHub Actions automated builds are NOT supported for this project due to the 3.6GB PyTorch ROCm package.
+These secrets are only useful if you modify the project to exclude PyTorch installation or use a pre-built base image.

-This guide explains how to configure GitHub secrets for dynamic Docker labels and metadata.
+This guide explains how to configure GitHub secrets for dynamic Docker labels and metadata (for projects that CAN be built in CI/CD).

 ## 🔐 Required Secrets